project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

   - Using script `chip-bl702-lighting-example.flash.py`.

     After building gets done, a python `chip-bl702-lighting-example.flash.py` will generated under build output folder.
 Such as chip-bl702-lighting-example.flash.py for lighting-app example.
-Plese check `help` option of script for more detail.
+Please check `help` option of script for more detail.

     - Hold BOOT pin and reset board, let it be in download mode.
     - Download image as following execution under build output folder: